Frequently Asked Questions (FAQs)

 Water Issues

-Geographic Information System (GIS) Information and Maps
+Maps & Geographic Information System (GIS)

 What type of GIS information can I obtain from DNR?

-There are several datasets available to the public, including: biological, boundary, cultural (such as cities), DNR land records, environmental, general land status, geoscience, graticule (such as section and township grids), natural resources (such as mining claims), physical features, and transportation (such as pipelines and roads).
+There are datasets available to the public, including: biological, boundary, cultural (such as cities), DNR land records, environmental, general land status, geoscience, graticule (such as section and township grids), natural resources (such as mining claims), physical features, and transportation (such as pipelines and roads).

 Data may also be obtained in alternate forms (i.e. CD-ROM) by contacting the GIS Public Access Coordinator.

-What types of maps are available from DNR?
 The DNR Map Library provides online access to maps created and distributed by DNR.
 Maps are available for download in PDF format at no charge.
 Each map in the library also indicates where a paper version may be purchased and the cost.

 The types of maps available include: